How ARM (Arm Holdings) Makes Money in 2025: A Deep-Dive With Income Statement

 Gross Profit and Margins

-- Most costs come from R&D investments and operational support for licensees.
+• Most costs come from R&D investment and operating expenses, not manufacturing.

 Operating Income and Expenses